ThatTakashi/Notes-site/content/notes/20 - 29 Project Management/20 Current Projects/20.04 Inquiry Standard/Inquiry-Standard.md

 The two apps that I tested in this category are **Monday.com** and **Asana**.
 Each of these apps have vast feature sets that can cater to many different workflows.
 This makes each one very easy to use for businesses in many different fields.
 Despite their large feature set, this can also be their downfall.
 The large feature set can be overwhelming for new users and navigating through each feature can be painful.
 Each feature takes time to learn to use and most mechanics are not technically inclined and thus this will be overwhelming for them.
 Many workers want something that just works out of the box and that requires very little tweaking to work correctly in their workflow.

 #### Mechanic Focused apps:
+These apps are tailor made for mechanics and thus include a very focused feature set out of the box.
+They are designed in such a way that they are as easy to integrate into the workflow of a mechanic as possible.
+This is achieved through simple interface design and streamlined features.
+They cut out all of the unnecessary features in an effort to make their software as easy to use as possible.
+Most mechanics in my experience have only a single computer to work off of so many of the collaboration features are not super useful.